-This concept can be difficult for homeowners who expected to have regular contact with their agent – so it needs to be explained.
-The team bio can introduce them to those other people and give them assurance that when they don’t hear from “their agent” again, it doesn’t mean that they’ve been forgotten.
+This concept can be difficult for homeowners who expected to have regular contact with their agent – so the benefits of this system need to be explained.
+The real estate team bio can introduce them to those other people and give them assurance that when they don’t hear from “their agent” again, it doesn’t mean that they’ve been forgotten.

 You need both a team bio and individual bios because:

-- The team bio outlines the team structure, sets the expectation, and reassures the prospects.
+- Real estate team bios outline the team structure, set the expectations, introduce the team members, and reassure the prospects.

-- The individual real estate bios support the team bio and present each member as a “real person” who may have something in common with those prospects.
+- Individual real estate bios support the team bio and present each member as a “real person” who may have something in common with those prospects.

 Because buying or selling a home involves emotions in addition to dollars, residential real estate sales is an extremely personal business.

 Personal real estate bios allow prospective real estate clients to see agents as real people who can be trusted to help them achieve their goals and dreams.

 For help writing your real estate agent team bio …

 I’d love to help you with both your team bio and your individual agent bio.

 4-person real estate team image courtesy of stockimages at FreeDigitalPhotos.net